nprapps/nprapps.github.com/_posts/2015-05-11-hex-tile-maps.markdown

 <p class="caption"><small>A cartogram of the U.S. with states sized proportionally by electoral votes.
 Map by Adam Cole.</small></p>

 Recently, a third variation of choropleth has gained popularity — the tile grid map.
 In this version, the map areas are reduced to a uniform size and shape (typically a square) and the tiles are arranged to roughly approximate their real-world geographic locations.
-Tile grid maps avoid the visual imbalances inherent to traditional choropleths, while keeping the map a quick read by forgoing the complexity of a combined choropleth/cartogram.
+It's still a cartogram of sorts, but where the area sizing is based on the shared value of one "map unit."
+Tile grid maps avoid the visual imbalances inherent to traditional choropleths, while keeping the map a quick read by forgoing the complexity of cartograms with map areas sized by a variable data point.

 Tile grid maps are a great option for mapped state data where population figures are not part of the story we’re trying to tell with the map.
 Several news organizations have used this approach to great effect, including [FiveThirtyEight](http://fivethirtyeight.com/features/where-your-state-gets-its-money/), [Bloomberg Business](http://www.bloomberg.com/graphics/2015-pace-of-social-change/),  [The Guardian](http://www.theguardian.com/us-news/ng-interactive/2014/oct/22/-sp-voting-rights-identification-how-friendly-is-your-state), [The Washington Post](http://www.washingtonpost.com/graphics/health/how-fast-does-measles-spread/) and [The New York Times](http://www.nytimes.com/interactive/2013/06/26/us/scotus-gay-marriage.html).